platformsh/platformsh-docs/docs/src/get-started/deploy/commit.md

 Once you have your project initialized, it's time to add the basics to get it deployed.

-Create a file to hold your app configuration:
+In your repository, create a file to hold your app configuration:

 ```bash
 touch .platform.app.yaml